gStart9/JoinMarket-Docs/High-level-design.md

 The technology used for this purpose is Daniel J Bernstein's [NaCl](https://nacl.cr.yp.to/), which uses Curve25519 elliptic curve cryptography and the Salsa20 stream cipher, with Poly1305 as the MAC.
 The specific implementation of this is [libsodium](https://libsodium.org), with the Python binding [libnacl](https://libnacl.readthedocs.org/en/latest/).

 This was chosen for its wide usage, high reputation in the community and a design based on a philosophy of "a highly secure default with as few options as possible".
-The particularly functionality used from the library is [authenticated encryption](https://libnacl.readthedocs.org/en/latest/topics/public.html) using keys derived via [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman).
+The particular functionality used from the library is [authenticated encryption](https://libnacl.readthedocs.org/en/latest/topics/public.html) using keys derived via [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman).
 Note that nonces for encryption are chosen randomly per-message **by default** in libnacl.
 This is worthy of note as nonce-reuse would be a critical security weakness.

 For abstraction this functionality is exposed via a separate module in Joinmarket, `enc_wrapper.py` (this wrapper is currently entirely transparent).